yatinsns/sso-testing/README.md

 http://localhost:3000

 This app renders html page.
 Accepts email and secret key as input.
-Finally redirects to intermediate SSO page of webmail.
+Finally redirects to intermediate SSO page of webmail with email and dummy slt.